Willson Contreras Player Props: Cardinals vs. Brewers

 |Games w/1+ RBI

-- The pitching staff for the Brewers had a collective 9.5 K/9 last season, the third-best in MLB.
+- The Brewers pitching staff is 29th in MLB with a collective seven strikeouts per nine innings.

-- The Brewers' 3.85 team ERA ranked 12th across all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (2.32).

-- Brewers pitchers combined to allow 190 total home runs at a rate of 1.2 per game (25th in the league).
+- Brewers pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- Woodruff (0-0) gets the starting nod for the Brewers, his second this season.
+- The Brewers will look to Lauer (1-0) in his second start this season.

-- In his last appearance on Saturday, the righty tossed six innings against the Chicago Cubs, giving up one earned run while surrendering three hits.
+- The lefty last appeared on Sunday against the Chicago Cubs, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.